agersant/crystal/docs/api/script/script_runner.md

 # crystal.ScriptRunner

-As its name implies, `ScriptRunner` is a component which allows an entity to run [scripts][script].
+As its name implies, `ScriptRunner` is a component which allows an entity to run [scripts](script).
 Entities should have at most one `ScriptRunner` component.
 Scripts can be added or removed throughout the lifetime of the entity.

-This component is designed to work in tandem with a [ScriptSystem][script_system].
+This component is designed to work in tandem with a [ScriptSystem](script_system).

 If you want to re-use the same script on multiple entities, you can define a [Behavior](behavior) component instead of manually adding scripts to a `ScriptRunner`.